Corneal Collagen Cross Linking

 Should your family members/relatives be tested?
 As you may know, keratoconus is a condition that often runs in families, so it’s important to arrange a screening for all family members of patients with keratoconus.
 If caught early, there is a good chance that CXL can halt the progression of keratoconus and prevent the need for uncomfortable contact lens wear and/or corneal transplant.

 How effective is CXL?
-Many research studies have shown that CXL may prevent further vision loss in over 95% of patients and improves vision in 60-81% of patients treated.
+Many research studies have shown that CXL may prevent further vision loss in over 99% of patients.
+As well, it often improves vision in 60-81% of patients treated.

 Is CXL like LASIK?
 No. LASIK is a procedure that reduces, or in some cases, may even eliminate the need for glasses or contact lenses by removing corneal tissue.
 The CXL treatment does not remove tissue.
 The CXL procedure thickens and strengthens the cornea tissue.
 The purpose of CXL is to stop the thinning and steepening of the cornea and prevent further deterioration of vision.
 Patients will typically require a lower eyeglass prescription or can have an easier time being ﬁt with contact lenses.